kxcdev/prr/README.md

-prr — brr-compatible JavaScript FFI library
+prr — (almost-)brr-compatible JavaScript FFI library sans browser-only APIs
 -------------------------------------------------------------------------------

 Prr is a fork of [Brr][brr], which provides a subset of its APIs: